nii236/crypto_world_summit/crypto_world_summit.md

   - If ETH goes to the moon, you will have 100% OHM

-Mitigation 1: Long both tokens so you’ll be happy either way Mitigation 2: “Chase” price by closing and opening new positions
+Mitigation 1: Long both tokens so you’ll be happy either way Mitigation 2: “Chase” price (take profit/stop loss) by closing and opening new positions

 ---